Back

 Arjun Mehta - Software Engineer, 28 - Koramangala, Bengaluru

 It is 9:45 PM on a Friday.
 Arjun's flatmates announce that colleagues are arriving in 20 minutes.
 He opens Zepto with a tight mission: Sprite 2L (₹90), Lays Classic (₹20), mixer packs (₹120), and Maggi (₹56).
-His total cart hovers around ₹286 — just above the ₹99 free delivery threshold, but on Instamart his cart would still attract a ₹9.80 handling fee at this value.
+His total cart hovers around ₹286 - well above the ₹99 free delivery threshold, so he pays zero delivery fee.
 His attention budget for checkout is under 45 seconds.
 He is simultaneously on a WhatsApp call.
-His Koramangala society has a three-layer address: the complex name, the block number, and the flat — a combination that delivery agents routinely misroute.
+His Koramangala society has a three-layer address: the complex name, the block number, and the flat - a combination that delivery agents routinely misroute.
 His 4G signal fluctuates between the lobby and his flat on the 6th floor.
 Any friction here is a defection event.
 Blinkit sits on his home screen, one swipe away.

 The psychology of the Indian q-commerce consumer